oxygine/oxygine-framework/doc/actors.md

 Oxygine isn't low level 2D framework and in addition to this it provides own scene graph.

 ##Example
 You could create Sprite, set position and image, attach it to scene and "forget".
 Sprite would be displayed and updated each frame automatically.
-You could say to this sprite "rotate on 360 degress for 2 secons 5 times and then remove self".
+You could say to this sprite "rotate on 360 degrees for 2 seconds 5 times and then remove self".

 	spSrite sprite = new Sprite;
 	sprite->attachTo(getRoot());